Australia’s latest 20 youth unemployment hotspots ranked

-At 11.2% the youth unemployment rate, for those aged 15 to 24 in the labour force, is still more than twice Australia’s overall unemployment rate (5%), at December 2018, and almost three times the unemployment rate of those aged 25 and over.
+At 11.2 per cent the youth unemployment rate, for those aged 15 to 24 in the labour force, is still more than twice Australia’s overall unemployment rate (5 per cent), at December 2018, and almost three times the unemployment rate of those aged 25 and over.
 Across Australia, this translates to a quarter of a million young people who are still unemployed.

 In the lead up to a federal election, the Brotherhood’s Executive Director, Conny Lenneberg, challenged policymakers to give Australia’s young people a fair go, including advancing solutions for the unprecedented challenges the emerging generation faces in the world of work in the 21st century.

 “Young people come out of education and training with high hopes and aspirations for independence.
 It’s devastating that despite 28 years of continuous economic growth, too many young Australians are locked out of the prosperity dividend,” Ms Lenneberg said.